 Site investigation work

-A temporary site office has been set up and you may notice some of our team, site investigation equipment, temporary lane layout changes and night works in the area.
+A site office is being set up in Pakuranga and you may notice some of our team, site investigation equipment, temporary lane layout changes and night works in the area.

 Thank you for your patience while our site investigation work is in progress.